About dance, teaching and competitions

 How did ScRach MarcS come about?

-Through your career, how has street dance in Singapore evolved and how are you evolving with the industry itself?
+How has street dance in Singapore evolved and how are you evolving with the industry itself?

 Besides musicians, what other art forms will you be interested in collaborating with?

-What’s the value in being a dance professional while teaching on the side?
+What is the value in being a dance professional while teaching on the side?